The customer journey is being remade by AI

 3. The crisis

 Something goes wrong.
-The customer claims.
-AI assesses, scores, triages, sometimes settles.
+The customer claims, AI assesses, scores, triages, and sometimes settles.
 This is the moment that defines whether the cover was real, and where the customer is least able to negotiate.

 4. Staying or leaving

-This assumes a customer is engaged enough to notice data collection, want explanations and challenge decisions.
-Many customers, particularly the elderly, financially vulnerable, digitally excluded and time-poor, are not.
+This assumes a policyholder is engaged enough to notice data collection, demand explanations and challenge decisions.
+Many customers, particularly the elderly, financially vulnerable, non-UK citizens, the digitally excluded, and time-poor, are not.

 Three possible end states

-AI deployed in pieces.
+The journey is the result of AI being deployed piecemeal.
 Each component improves a metric.
 The aggregate is a customer relationship characterised by opacity, asymmetry and exclusion at the edges.
-The 26% of financially vulnerable UK adults uninsured.
-The £250 to £280 ethnicity premium gap.
+This affects the c26% financially vulnerable uninsured in the UK as well as the £250 to £280 ethnicity premium gap.
 The automated claim rejection the customer cannot challenge.
 This state is not a failed implementation.
 It is the commercially optimal state.
 The asymmetry is profitable.
-The aggregate creates the regulatory and reputational exposure.
+The aggregate creates the regulatory and reputational exposurez.

-AI deployed deliberately.
+The journey is the result of AI being deployed deliberately informed by a clear AI strategy.
 Choices made at board level, not in operational silos.
 Insurer A’s human-decides architecture in claims.
 Insurer B’s alternative-data inclusion in pricing.
 Explainability practices emerging in pilots.
 No firm exhibits Designed across all four moments.
 The Designed state is a composite of best-practice fragments that do not yet co-exist in any one firm.
-Achievable.
-Not yet operating end to end.
+It is achievable but not yet operating end to end.

-The customer holds a real-time picture of what data is being used and can challenge any element.
-The right to human review under Data Use and Access Act 2025 (DUAA 2025) is operationally real, not just stated.
+Here, the customer holds a real-time picture of what data is being used and can challenge any element.
+The right to human review under Data (Use and Access) Act 2025, is operationally real, not just stated.
 Consumer Duty is a design constraint, not a retrospective check.
 Senior Managers and Certification Regime (SM&CR) accountability is mapped and evidenced.
 Not yet implemented at scale by any UK insurer.
-The framework infers this direction from published documents; regulators have not published a 'customer participant' framework themselves.
+We have inferred this direction as regulators have not published a 'customer Involved' view themselves.

 Please get in touch with your usual Crowe contact for further information.